2010 National League Division Series: Game 2

 The Giants took a quick 3–0 lead as Pat Burrell hit a three-run home run, following Freddy Sanchez's single and Buster Posey's walk in the bottom of the first inning.

-Braves manager Bobby Cox was ejected from the game in the top of the second inning, arguing that Giants first baseman Aubrey Huff's foot did not stay on base on Álex González's ground-out.
+Braves manager Bobby Cox was ejected from the game in the top of the second inning, arguing that Giants first baseman Aubrey Huff's foot did not stay on base on Álex González's groundout.

-Giants starter Matt Cain also hit an RBI single in the bottom of the second inning, scoring Cody Ross, who had doubled earlier.
+Giants starter Matt Cain also hit an RBI single in the bottom of the second inning, scoring Cody Ross, who had doubled earlier, increasing the Giants' lead to 4–0.

 Braves first baseman Derrek Lee hit a lead-off single in the top of the sixth inning and advanced to second base on Pat Burrell's error.
 Brian McCann singled him home in the next at-bat to end the 14 scoreless innings streak for the Braves in this series.

 The Braves struck back in the top of the eighth inning.
 After consecutive singles by Lee and McCann, the Giants brought in closer Brian Wilson for a six-out save.
 However, the next hitter, Melky Cabrera, hit an RBI ground ball that scored Lee from third base and Cabrera beat the throw to first base due to Giants' third baseman Pablo Sandoval's throwing error.
 Following Brooks Conrad's sacrifice bunt, Álex González's RBI double scored both runners and tied the game at 4–4.

 The game remained tied and went to extra innings.
-In the bottom of the tenth inning, two consecutive bunts—one single, one sacrifice—knocked Braves closer Billy Wagner out of the game because of injury.
-Braves reliever Kyle Farnsworth hit the next batter, Freddy Sanchez, then walked Huff to load the bases.
+In the bottom of the 10th inning, two consecutive bunts—one single, one sacrifice—knocked Braves closer Billy Wagner out of the game because of injury.
+Braves reliever Kyle Farnsworth hit the next batter, Freddy Sanchez, then walked Huff to load the bases with one out.
 However, Posey grounded into a double play to end the inning.

 In the top of the 11th inning, Rick Ankiel hit a go-ahead home run into McCovey Cove on the fly to give the Braves a 5–4 lead.
-At the time Ankiel was the only player in postseason history besides Barry Bonds to hit a home run into McCovey Cove.
-Farnsworth threw a scoreless 11th inning for the win and the series was tied at 1–1.
+At the time, Ankiel was the only player in postseason history besides Barry Bonds to hit a home run into the Cove.
+Despite giving up a one-out single to Juan Uribe, Farnsworth retired Travis Ishikawa and Ross for the win and the series was tied at 1–1.